 Highlights for 2020

-- Additional day of Birthday Leave was implemented for all employees to ensure they can celebrate life's special moments - Adjusted Home Working Policy adapted to support employees during the Covid-19 Pandemic giving greater flexibility of working and caring for family.
-There have been options to work reduced hours and/or change working patterns where needed. - Launch of Company benefits platform we implemented a benefit platform for all employees and giving them access to great benefits and savings at a range of high street locations.
+Adjusted Home Working - adapted to support working parents during the Covid-19 Pandemic giving greater flexibility of working and caring for family.
+There have been options to work reduced hours and/or change working patterns where needed.